kkoltun/dev_notes/algorithms/sorting.md

 2. The resultant array is a max-heap, however it is not sorted.
 3. Since the maximum element of the array is stored at the root `A[1]` we can put it into its correct final position - exchange values with `A[n]`.
 4. Discard the node `n` by decrementing A.heap_size.
-5. The children of the root remain max-heaps, but the new rootelemnt might violate the max-heap property.
+5. The children of the root remain max-heaps, but the new root element might violate the max-heap property.
 6. Call `MAX_HEAPIFY(A, 1)`.
 7. Go to point 1.